Foundations / 01

 What actually determines who wins

 At the individual level, CS is about eliminating opponents.
 A 5-on-3 is far easier to win than a 5-on-5.
 But unlike a simple kill-count sport, the value of a kill depends on context.
-An entry fragger dying to open up a site for teammates is doing their job.
+An entry fragger dying to open a site for teammates is doing their job.
 An AWPer dying on a risky peek costs the team their best weapon for the rest of the round.
 Same outcome, very different meaning.

 Tournament format and what to know